 Although, if these are the subjects you are wanting to photograph, then these guidelines will help with that too.
-But a true Nature photo competition will not normally include them unless it states otherwise, so please read the competition guidelines before committing yourself.
+But a true Nature photo competition will not normally include them unless it states otherwise, so please read the competition guidelines thoroughly before committing yourself.

-For instance, the obvious - buildings, fences and fence wires, power lines, bird boxes, bird baths, any cultivated or hybrid flora, etc. And the not so obvious - Freshly moved lawns, cleanly cut tree branches, bird leg rings, clipped wings, etc.
+For instance, the obvious - buildings, fences and fence wires, power lines, bird boxes, bird baths, any cultivated or hybrid flora, etc. And the not so obvious - Freshly mowed lawns, cleanly cut tree branches, bird leg rings, clipped wings, etc.

 Anyway, as I said in the beginning, we are not going to be discussing birds here - just animals.
 Although some animal competitions will include birds as part of that subject.
 Once again - check the guidelines.

 So, photographing animals can be as easy or as difficult as photographing people.
 The main difference I suppose is that you can ask a person to stand still.
 Whereas animals are generally on the move and some can be pretty darn timid too.
-So in most cases you don’t have time to set up your tripod and adjust the settings in your camera.
+So in most cases, you don’t have time to set up your tripod and adjust the settings in your camera.
 You just have to get what shots you can, while you can.

 That’s what it’s all about - patience and learning to accept what you get while you can.
-Even if it is just one far off shot.
+Even if it is just one far-off shot.
 It’s still a wild deer.
 You could go to the local zoo and get a full frame shot, but then, the challenges aren’t so great are they?

 But, if you can, try to make your animal portrait just as you would a human one.
-Get it doing something, not necessarily chewing the leg off its keeper, but you know what I mean.
+Get it doing something, not necessarily chewing the leg off of its keeper, but you know what I mean.